 Excellent support is available for you on both Squarespace and Showit.
-Their support teams and helpful resources in the form of documentation and video are here to help and ease the process of learning the ins of each website design platform.
+Their support teams and helpful resources in the form of documentation and video are here to help ease the process of learning the ins of each website design platform.

 While Squarespace provides 24/7 support on all plans, Showit provides support on all business days and an option for emergency support requests.
 Squarespace support is usually available via email, live chat, Twitter, and Facebook Messenger, and the Showit support team is available via email or live chat.
 Showit usually responds to questions and messages within 1-2 hours during their business days and hours.